Natalia LaVallie, DC

 Dr. NATALIA Lavallie

 Dr. Natalia LaVallie is a lifelong equestrian and animal advocate who believes in the power of the body to heal and adapt to the environment when the body is moving well and the nervous system is functioning optimally.
-She founded Barnyard Chiropractic as a mobile chiropractic practice to support animals in the comfort of their own home.
-She is passionate about health, wellness, and education, and she travels throughout Illinois caring for clients and hosting clinics and workshops.

 Dr. LaVallie graduated cum laude as a Doctor of Chiropractic from Life University and received advanced training in animal chiropractic from Parker University.
 She is certified in animal chiropractic by the Animal Chiropractic Certification Commission (ACCC) of the American Veterinary Chiropractic Association (AVCA).
 She has also published research in the Annals of Vertebral Subluxation Research supporting the efficacy of animal chiropractic.

-She also works with her husband
+She also practices with

 Chiropractic care